U.S. SEC sues over Heinz option trading before buyout

 The suit marks the second time in less than six months that the SEC has taken action over a 3G acquisition.
 In September 2012, the regulator got a court order to freeze the assets of a Wells Fargo & Co stockbroker who allegedly traded on inside information about 3G's 2010 acquisition of Burger King.

-In that case, the SEC said the Brazilian stockbroker got the information from a client who had invested at least $50 million in one of 3G's funds.
+In that case, the SEC said the stockbroker got the information from a client who had invested in one of 3G's funds.

 The suit also marks the second time in two years that controversy has erupted over a Berkshire acquisition target.